 1.3.
 Advance human rights and social and economic justice

 1.4.
 Apply knowledge of human behavior and the social environment

 1.5.
 Respond to contexts that shape practice

-Double occupancy rooms for all students in university dormitories.
+Double occupancy rooms for all students in university dormitories at Los Andes.

 This course is open to all Brown students.
-Students must apply via this website and the deadline is October 18, 2019.
-If chosen, you will be required to enroll in the course for the spring and travel in June.
+Students must apply via this website and the deadline is in October.
+If chosen, you will be required to enroll in the course for the spring and travel in May.
 If you are a second year student, your official graduation date will be August, although you will be able to participate in the May graduation ceremony before the course travels.

-The cost per student is $1000.
-This will cover flights from Chicago (students are responsible for getting to Chicago), housing, in-country transportation, and some meals.
+The cost per student is $1850.
+This will cover flights from St. Louis or Chicago (students are responsible for getting to Chicago), housing, in-country transportation, and some meals.
 Students are responsible for the costs of any meals, visas, required or recommended immunizations or other expenses not noted.
 This will be charged to your student account so financial aid is available.